 Third Test: Yorkshire batsman Jonny Bairstow replaces Kevin Pietersen

-England captain Alastair Cook has confirmed Jonny Bairstow will replace the injured Kevin Pietersen in the final Test against New Zealand at Eden Park.
+England captain Alastair Cook has confirmed Jonny Bairstow will replace the injured Kevin Pietersen against New Zealand.

 It was announced on Wednesday that Pietersen would fly home for further tests on a knee injury, which is set to sideline him for up to eight weeks.